 God controls time >> God’s timing >>

-significance.
-Of course this was written 2000 years ago, so the word “soon”
+begin to unfold.
+Of course, this was written 2000 years ago, so the word “soon”

-is a relative term, and all the people who have been patiently waiting for Jesus
+is a relative term, and all the people who have patiently waited for Jesus

-“immanent” return have been disappointed.
-To God a thousand years is as a
+“imminent” return were disappointed.
+To God a thousand years is like a

-years, they would have known they would never see his return in their lifetime,
+years, they would have known that Jesus would return in our lifetime and not in

 major biblical events occur roughly every 2000 years, His return would seem that

-seem unlikely.
-However, between Adam and the birth of Abraham were 2000
+see His return than any generation before us.
+Between Adam and the birth of Abraham were

-years, between Abraham and the cross: 2000 years, and between the cross and
+1949 years; between Abraham and the cross were 1995 years, and between the cross and

-us: 2000 years.
-There is a well-established pattern of approximate 2000 year
+us were 2022 years.
+Therefore, there is a well-established pattern of approximate 2000 year

-end of an age is at hand.
+end of this age is at hand.
 See also: Daniel's

 Rev 1-1,2